cwendorf/EASI/A-Functions/README.md

 ### Installation of the Functions

 [**_ALL-EASI-FUNCTIONS.R_**](./ALL-EASI-FUNCTIONS) incorporates all of the functions that constitute the original vision of EASI.
-The EASI functions were written to represent five basic categories of analyses:
+The EASI functions were written to represent four basic categories of analyses:

-- _describe_ (`describeLevels` and `correlateLevels` functions that help calculate basic descriptive statistics and matrices)
 - _estimate_ (`estimateMeans`,`estimateDifference`, and `estimateContrast` functions that estimate confidence intervals for means and mean differences)
 - _plot_ (`plotMeans`, `plotDifference`, and `plotContrast` functions that plot confidence intervals for means and mean differences)
 - _test_ (`testMeans`, `testDifference`, and `testContrast` functions that calculate NHST for means and mean differences)